Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations

 \subsection{Analysis}

-Let $T(G)$ denote the time required by the parallelized protocol to distribute a graph state $\bk{G}$.
+Let $T(G)$ denote the time required by the parallelized SC algorithm to distribute a graph state $\bk{G}$.
 Denote by $t(n)$ the time required for a single subgraph complementation on $n$ vertices, $n \in \mathbb{N}$.
-Steps 1 and 4 of the above protocol take $O(\log n)$ time.
-Steps 2 and 3 take $O(n/k)$ time.
-The other steps in the original subgraph complementation protocol take constant time.
+Steps (b) and (e) of the above operation take $O(\log n)$ time.
+Steps (c) and (d) take $O(n/k)$ time.
+The other steps in the original subgraph complementation operation (from \ref{SCsingle}) take constant time.
 Thus, with $(n+k)$ qubits in the central node,

 Choosing $k = n/\log(n),$

 Consequently,